zoneyeah/dbt-core/docker/README.md

 my-dbt \
 ls
 ```
-> Notes:
+---
+**Notes:**
-> * Bind-mount sources _must_ be an absolute path
+* Bind-mount sources _must_ be an absolute path
-> * You may need to make adjustments to the docker networking setting depending on the specifics of your data warehouse/database host.
+* You may need to make adjustments to the docker networking setting depending on the specifics of your data warehouse/database host.

+---